-The company's director compensation program is designed to attract and retain highly qualified non-employee directors.
-For fiscal year 2015, the director compensation program entitled non-employee directors to a cash component, designed to compensate directors for their service on the Board, and an equity component, designed to align the interests of the directors with those of the company's stockholders.
+The Company's director compensation program is designed to attract and retain highly qualified non-employee directors.
+For fiscal year 2016, the director compensation program entitled non-employee directors to a cash component, designed to compensate directors for their service on the Board, and an equity component, designed to align the interests of the directors with those of the Company's stockholders.

-For 2015, the standard equity component of the company's director compensation program consisted of \$100,000 of restricted stock units for each of the non-employee directors awarded under the Artisan Partners Asset Management Inc. 2013 Non-Employee Director Compensation Plan.
+For 2016, the standard equity component of the Company's director compensation program consisted of \$100,000 of restricted stock units for each of the non-employee directors awarded under the Artisan Partners Asset Management Inc. 2013 Non-Employee Director Compensation Plan.
 The shares of Class A common stock underlying the restricted stock units will be delivered on the earlier to occur of (i) a change in control of APAM and (ii) the termination of the director's service as a director.

-During 2015, each non-employee director was entitled to receive cash payments of \$50,000, paid in four quarterly installments.
-The lead director and chairperson of our Audit Committee were entitled to receive an additional cash retainer of \$50,000 prorated for the period of time during which he or she served in such capacity, and the chairpersons of each of the Compensation Committee and Nominating and Corporate Governance Committee were entitled to receive an additional cash retainer of \$40,000.
+During 2016, each non-employee director was entitled to receive cash payments of \$50,000, paid in four quarterly installments.
+The lead director and chairperson of our Audit Committee were entitled to receive an additional cash retainer of \$50,000, and the chairpersons of each of the Compensation Committee and Nominating and Corporate Governance Committee were entitled to receive an additional cash retainer of \$40,000.
 Each of our non-employee directors elected to receive the value of this cash compensation in the form of additional restricted stock units.

-As a result, an additional number of restricted stock units were granted to each non-employee director in January of 2015, the value of which equaled the amount of cash compensation to which each director was entitled.
-One-quarter of the units awarded in lieu of cash compensation vested in each quarter of 2015.
+As a result, an additional number of restricted stock units were granted to each non-employee director in January of 2016, the value of which equaled the amount of cash compensation to which each director was entitled.
+One-quarter of the units awarded in lieu of cash compensation vested in each quarter of 2016.